-Dr. Minshen Zhu (Chairman of the Board and Chief Executive Officer)

-Ms. Rongning Xu (alternate director to Dr. Minshen Zhu)

-Ms. Sumeng Cao
+Dr. Minshen Zhu (Chairperson of the Board and Chief Executive Officer, ceased on 28 April 2021) Ms. Rongning Xu (alternate director to Dr. Minshen Zhu, ceased on 28 April 2021) Ms. Sumeng Cao (Chairperson of the Board and Chief Executive Officer, appointed on 30 April 2021)